-Together we have accomplished the largest rat eradication project anywhere in the world.
+Together we have successfully carried out the largest rodent eradication project anywhere in the world.
 The island of South Georgia was declared rodent free in 2018 following baiting work carried out by SGHT from 2011 to 2015 and a definitive survey in 2017-18.
-Thanks to you, South Georgia’s birds have now been released from two centuries of rodent predation.
-But our work is not yet complete – we are moving forward with a series of exciting projects.
+Thanks to you, South Georgia’s birds have now been released from two centuries of rat predation.
+But our work is not yet complete – the restoration of South Georgia continues!

 Biosecurity – Keeping Rats and Mice out of South Georgia: Now that South Georgia is rodent free it is vital that the island has strengthened biosecurity measures to ensure that vessels entering the maritime zone do not re-infest the island with rodents.
-We are once again working with rodent detection dogs to search incoming ships and cargo; we are also supporting the building of a special biosecurity facility for unpacking and checking shipboard containers in South Georgia.
+We are once again supporting a GSGSSI trial of rodent detection dogs who are searching ships bound for South Georgia; we also plan to support the building of a special biosecurity facility for unpacking and checking shipboard containers headed for South Georgia.

-Albatrosses: Supporting a project to identify the marine areas and fishing fleets contributing most to the ongoing bycatch-related decline in South Georgia wandering, grey-headed and black-browed albatrosses so that these fleets can be targeted for joint work on solutions; also developing new approaches to highlight the plight of South Georgia albatrosses.
+Albatrosses: We are supporting a project to identify the marine areas and fishing fleets that are the highest contributors to the ongoing bycatch-related decline in populations of South Georgia wandering, grey-headed and black-browed albatrosses.
+The project will develop joint solutions with the target fleets and is also developing new approaches to highlight the plight of South Georgia albatrosses.

-Southern Right Whales: Funding a field campaign focusing on southern right whales which feed off South Georgia, to establish patterns of habitat use and diversity, in addition to whale identity procedures, to inform environmental management that will help the population recover to pre-whaling levels.
+Southern Right Whales: We are supporting field expeditions to gather knowledge on the southern right whales which feed off South Georgia, to establish patterns of habitat use and diversity, in addition to whale identity procedures, to inform environmental management that will help the population recover to pre-whaling levels.

 Whale Sightings – To view a plot of cetacean sightings at South Georgia from 1991 to the present day, click here.
 The sightings are based on historical records at South Georgia Museum and Bird Island, as well as recent reports by visitors who record sightings in the museum’s whale log.

-South Georgia Archaeology: This is a multi-year archaeological project in partnership with the Cambridge Archaeological Unit (University of Cambridge) to investigate and document South Georgia’s archaeology, beginning with the remains of the 19th century sealing and the early impact on South Georgia’s ecology by these sealers, the island’s first human inhabitants.
+South Georgia Archaeology: This is a multi-year archaeological project in partnership with the Cambridge Archaeological Unit (University of Cambridge) to investigate and document South Georgia’s archaeology, beginning with the remains of the 19th century sealing industry and the early impact on South Georgia’s ecology of these sealers, the island’s first human inhabitants.
 (February & March 2019)